Friday, September 20, 2013

 Very likely the mention of "truth" touched his conscience, and he found it convenient to go out hurriedly, and cover his retreat with a sneer.
 A bad conscience generally dislikes a close conversation with a good man. - J.C.
 Ryle

-Ultimately Pilate knew that Jesus was innocent, but he would not sacrifice his political ambitions over it.
+Ultimately Pilate knew that Jesus was innocent, but he would not sacrifice his political ambitions over over an innocent man.
 So he gave the crowd an option:

 But you have a custom that I should release one man for you at the Passover.
 So do you want me to release to you the King of the Jews?"
 They cried out again, "Not this man, but Barabbas!"
 Now Barabbas was a robber. -- John 18:39-40

 When we read about Barabbas, we can't help but think about how unjust this was.
-Barabbas was a rightly convicted criminal sentenced to death.
+Barabbas was a genuinely guilty criminal sentenced to death.
 Yet, this guilty man was set free while Christ, the perfect and sinless Lamb of God, was killed in his place.
 That is a maddening and outrageous miscarriage of justice!
-But isn't this outrage also a picture of what Christ did for you and me as well?
+But, isn't this outrage also an exact picture of what Christ did for you and me as well?

 Like Barabbas, I am truly guilty, not before an unrighteous provincial judge like Pilate, but before God, the holy and righteous Judge of all the earth.
 I have committed high treason against my maker and crowned myself king.
 I am the one who deserves the lash to my back and a mocking crown of thorns on my brow.
 I am the one who deserves a shameful death, the only rightful wages for my sin.
 But Christ, with incomprehensible love, grace, and mercy, willingly took my place and paid my penalty.
 He bore the shame and punishment that I so richly deserve.
 And in so doing, He set me free.
 I am the guilty man who has been set free, while the innocent One suffered in my place.
 I am Barabbas.